hilerioi/CPSC-5240-4240/expressServer/README.md

 Make sure you install the node.js server software.
 Ensure your path variable contains the execution path of the node.js binary.

-To execute the server run one of the following commands:
+To execute the server run the following commands:

-To compile AppServer.ts to AppServer.js, perform this command:
+-install prerequisites:
-0. npm install
+1. npm install
+-compile AppServer.ts:
-1. tsc AppServer.ts
+2. tsc AppServer.ts
-To execute the actual AppServer, perform this command:
+-execute AppServer:
-2. node AppServer.js
+3. node AppServer.js

 To test static server routes, try the following URL on the browser while the server is running:
 * http://localhost:8080/